SMByC/AcATaMa/docs/sampling_design.md

 ### Post-Stratification

-AcATaMa supports post-stratification for simple random sampling (SRS) and systematic sampling (SYS), so weights can be adjusted after the sample is drawn to account for class imbalance and improve the reliability of accuracy/area estimates.
+AcATaMa supports post-stratification for simple random sampling (SRS) and systematic sampling (SYS), enabling users to adjust estimation weights after sampling to correct class imbalances, ultimately improving the reliability of accuracy estimates {cite}`McRoberts2012`.

 #### What post-stratification means

 Post-stratification groups the already selected SRS/SYS reference sample into "post-strata" (e.g., map classes) and then adjusts the estimation weights using known totals for those map classes.
-In AcATaMa’s analysis, based on the confusion-matrix sample counts it creates the estimated area proportions using the post-stratified estimator (tables 3 and 4) described in {cite:t}`Olofsson2014`.
+In AcATaMa's analysis, based on the confusion-matrix sample counts it creates the estimated area proportions using the post-stratified estimator of {cite:t}`Stehman2013` (Eq.
+48); see [Equations, Measures and Estimators](introduction.md#equations-measures-and-estimators).

 #### When to use it